mrakgr/Trading-Journal/journal_2025.md

 > Information about the trades executing and the volume profile contains about ten times as much actionable information as the bids and offers.

 This is a truly excellent video.

+10:50pm. > So if the bids and offers aren't there, you can be an accomplished order flow trader.